When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Quantum Control Experiments

 \subsection{Two-Qubit Entangling Gate}

 Two-qubit gates present the primary calibration bottleneck in current quantum processors.
-The CZ gate couples two qubits via a ZZ interaction, doubling the noise channels and tripling the control parameters. \textbf{High-noise regime.} We deliberately stress-test by inflating noise rates ($\Gamma_{\mathrm{deph}}, \Gamma_{\mathrm{relax}}$) by $10\times$ above typical operating conditions, mimicking a device that has drifted badly out of calibration, or a newly fabricated chip before tune-up.
+The CZ gate couples two qubits via a ZZ interaction, doubling the noise channels and tripling the control parameters.

+\textbf{High-noise regime.} We deliberately stress-test by inflating noise rates ($\Gamma_{\mathrm{deph}}, \Gamma_{\mathrm{relax}}$) by $10\times$ above typical operating conditions, mimicking a device that has drifted badly out of calibration, or a newly fabricated chip before tune-up.
+Order-of-magnitude $T_1$ fluctuations documented on production superconducting processors~\citep{carroll2022dynamics,klimov2018fluctuations} place the 10$\times$ regime at one end of a continuous spectrum rather than as an isolated stress test.
 The two-qubit system has six control fields ($u_{x,1}, u_{y,1}, u_{z,1}, u_{x,2}, u_{y,2}, u_{z,2}$) and richer dynamics due to the ZZ coupling between qubits.
-Figure~\ref{fig:5}(c) confirms exponential saturation with $R^2 = 0.986$ and fitted rate $\beta = 0.333$, reflecting the richer control landscape: with six knobs instead of two. \textbf{Fidelity improvement.} Meta-initialization yields $\mathcal{F}_0 = 54.2\%$ in this high-noise regime (Figure~\ref{fig:5}(a)), far below the fault-tolerance threshold.
+Figure~\ref{fig:5}(c) confirms exponential saturation with $R^2 = 0.986$ and fitted rate $\beta = 0.333$, reflecting the richer control landscape. \textbf{Fidelity improvement.} Meta-initialization yields $\mathcal{F}_0 = 54.2\%$ in this high-noise regime (Figure~\ref{fig:5}(a)), far below the fault-tolerance threshold.
 After $K = 10$ adaptation steps, task-specific pulse corrections achieve $\mathcal{F} = 95.7\%$ (Figure~\ref{fig:5}(b)), a 41.5$\%$ improvement. \textbf{Hamiltonian parameter variation.} To test whether the scaling law extends beyond noise-rate variation, we conduct a second two-qubit experiment where the task parameter is the ZZ coupling strength $J$ rather than dissipation rates.
 This reflects realistic device heterogeneity where coupling strengths vary across qubit pairs due to fabrication tolerances and it also models modern tunable-coupler architectures where $J$ is dynamically adjustable~\citep{yan2018tunable}.
 See full details in Appendix A.6.